glato/emerge/README.md

 > - to appear by coming out of something or out from behind something
 > - to become known, especially as a result of examining something or asking questions about it

-The main goal of this project is to create a free/ open source tool, that can easily be used by anyone with interest in software development, software architecture and software metrics to gather more insights about those topics.
-Further is should facilitate/ support getting a better understanding of a software project and its architecture.
+The main goal of this project is to create a free/ open source tool, that can easily be used by anyone with interest in software development, architecture, metrics and visualization to gather more insights about those topics.
+It should facilitate/ support getting a better understanding of a given a software project.

 ## The following features are currently supported by emerge

 - File scan support for the following languages: C, Groovy, Java, JavaScript, Kotlin, ObjC, Ruby, Swift
 - Basic entity scan/extraction (e.g. classes) for the following languages: Groovy, Java, Kotlin, Swift
-- Basic implementation of the following software metrics: SLOC, Number of Methods, Fan-In/Fan-Out, Modularity
+- Basic implementation of the following software metrics: SLOC, Number of Methods, Fan-In/Fan-Out, Modularity (Louvain)
 - Logging support with configurable log levels
 - Configuration support based on YAML syntax to configure multiple/specific analyses
 - Export of scan results/ metrics/ statistics for the following formats/ outputs
-  - Code dependency, inheritance and complete graph (enriched with scan results/metrics)
+  - Code dependency, inheritance, complete and filesystem graph (enriched with scan results/metrics)
   - [GraphML](http://graphml.graphdrawing.org)
   - [Graphviz DOT format](https://graphviz.org/doc/info/lang.html)
   - JavaScript format suited for a [D3 force graph simulation](https://github.com/d3/d3-force)
-  - Basic HTML/ web application based on [Bootstrap](https://getbootstrap.com) and [D3](https://d3js.org) for interactive, exploratory analysis and data visualization of graphs/ results/ metrics with PDF export support (the UI is basically oriented on [Gephi](https://gephi.org))
+  - Basic HTML/ web application with [dark mode support](https://github.com/coliff/dark-mode-switch) based on [Bootstrap](https://getbootstrap.com) and [D3](https://d3js.org) for interactive, exploratory analysis and data visualization of graphs/ results/ metrics with PDF export support (the UI is basically oriented on [Gephi](https://gephi.org))
   - Tabular console output
   - Tabular file output
   - JSON file output